Generate Native SystemVerilog Assertions from Simulink

 The model in this example contains two Assertion for DPI-C block.
 One of them is used to provide information for a delay using the customization option, the second block is set to provide warnings when a second delay is over.

-Run the following code to set up the design.
+Run the following code to open the design.

 The model is preconfigured with one of the DPI-C system target files (systemverilog_dpi_grt.tlc).
 Before generating the DPI-C component make sure to configure the desired assertion behavior in SystemVerilog via the block mask.